codbex/codbex-documentation/docs/applications/inventory/index.md

 * The returned items are inspected for defects or damages.
 * A Stock Returns document is generated, recording the items returned and the reason for the return.
 * If applicable, the returned items may undergo repairs or quality checks before being reintegrated into the inventory.

+## Stock Adjustment Form

+A Stock Adjustment Form is used to record and authorize changes to inventory levels due to factors such as damaged goods, discrepancies, or expiration.

+Key Components:

+* Item Details: Names, codes, and quantities of the items being adjusted.
+* Adjustment Type: Indication of whether it's an increase or decrease in inventory.
+* Reason for Adjustment: Explanation of the reason for the adjustment.
+* Approval Section: Space for managerial approval.

+Process:

+* Store staff use Stock Adjustment Forms to document changes to inventory levels.
+* The form is reviewed and approved before the adjustments are reflected in the system.

 ## Stock Movement Record